 However, existing self-supervised learning approaches~\cite{mae,tian2020contrastive,he2020momentum, chen2020simple,grill2020bootstrap,chen2021exploring} are mainly designed for natural images.
-As opposed to natural images such as ImageNet~\cite{imagenet}, satellite imagery is usually associated with meaningful geographical and temporal information, and can consist of multiple spectral bands representing various sensor readings besides visible light (i.e., RGB channels typical in natural images).
-Depending on the data source, satellite imagery can also vary significantly in resolution.
+As opposed to natural images such as ImageNet~\cite{imagenet}, satellite imagery is usually associated with meaningful geographical and temporal information, and can consist of multiple spectral bands representing sensor readings besides visible light (i.e., RGB channels typical in natural images).
+Depending on the data source, satellite imagery can also vary significantly in resolution~\cite{he2021spatial,he2022tracking}.
 While self-supervised learning methods for satellite imagery exist \cite{ayush2021geography, manas2021seasonal}, these approaches cannot learn general representations for both temporal and multi-spectral remote sensing data.

-To address this issue, in this paper, we propose \textbf{\model{}}, a self-supervised learning framework based on masked autoencoders (MAEs) \cite{mae} which naturally handles temporal and multi-spectral input data.
-We show that introducing a positional encoding for the temporal/spectral dimension and \textit{independently} masking patches across the temporal/spectral dimension benefits pre-training, allowing the model to learn representations of the data that are more conducive to fine-tuning.
-Specifically, our contributions are as follows \begin{enumerate} \item We propose a novel method to leverage temporal or multi-spectral information in satellite imagery to improve self-supervised pre-training with masked autoencoders (see \ref{sec:method}). \item We introduce a new dataset called fMoW-Sentinel based on Sentinel-2 imagery, cross-referenced with fMoW, to serve as a benchmark for training models on multi-spectral satellite imagery (see \ref{par:fMoW_sentinel}). \item We demonstrate the effectiveness of pre-training transformers \cite{vit} on satellite imagery, achieving significant improvement over previous state-of-the-art methods on benchmark datasets as well as downstream remote sensing tasks (see \ref{sec:experiments}) \end{enumerate}
+To address this issue we propose \textbf{\model{}}, a self-supervised learning framework based on masked autoencoders (MAEs) \cite{mae} which naturally handles temporal and multi-spectral input data.
+We show that introducing a positional encoding for the temporal/spectral dimension and \textit{independently} masking patches across the temporal/spectral dimension benefits pre-training, allowing the model to learn representations of the data that are more conducive to finetuning.
+Specifically, our contributions are: \begin{enumerate} \item We propose a novel method to leverage temporal or multi-spectral information in satellite imagery to improve self-supervised pre-training with masked autoencoders (see \ref{sec:method}). \item We introduce fMoW-Sentinel, a new Sentinel-2 dataset cross-referenced with fMoW, as a benchmark for training models on multi-spectral satellite imagery (see \ref{par:fMoW_sentinel}). \item We demonstrate the effectiveness of pre-training transformers \cite{vit} on satellite imagery, achieving significant improvement over previous state-of-the-art methods on benchmark datasets as well as downstream remote sensing tasks (see \ref{sec:experiments}) \end{enumerate}